nagasudhirpulla/taming_python/blog/skills/setup_python_dev_env.md

 install **Visual Studio Code** in your PC as a code editor from here https://code.visualstudio.com/download

+install python extension in Visual Studio Code using

 ### Working on a project
 Create a new folder in your PC
-Open the folder in Visual Studio Code and open the folder using File -> Open Folder
+Open the folder in Visual Studio Code using File -> Open Folder

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExOTY5ODk3NzRdfQ==
+eyJoaXN0b3J5IjpbLTQ3MTA4NDg4XX0=
 -->